0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Sonny - The Best Security Is When We All Agree to Keep Everything Secret (Except the Secrets) - NAKIVO Backup & Replication.md

 ---
 author: Sonny
+aliases:
-aliases: [The Best Security Is When We All Agree to Keep Everything Secret (Except the Secrets) - NAKIVO Backup & Replication]
+  - The Best Security Is When We All Agree to Keep Everything Secret (Except the Secrets) - NAKIVO Backup & Replication
-tags: [readwise/articles, java]
+tags:
+  - readwise/articles
+  - java
 url: https://labs.watchtowr.com/the-best-security-is-when-we-all-agree-to-keep-everything-secret-except-the-secrets-nakivo-backup-replication-cve-2024-48248/
-date: 2025-02-28
+created: 2025-02-28
 ---
 # The Best Security Is When We All Agree to Keep Everything Secret (Except the Secrets) - NAKIVO Backup & Replication